Kunslog/Kunslog.github.io/README.md

 _Intra-Household Correlation of Earnings and Consumption Patterns_

-_Earnings Dynamics and Risk Exposure in the Post-Great-Recession Ireland_ (with Tara McIndoe-Calder)
+_Earnings Dynamics and Risk Exposure in the Post-Great-Recession Ireland_ <br> (with Tara McIndoe-Calder)